Bush Bash 18

 Morepork Owl - 2024 - © wainuiomata.netClose enough for identification, I could see it was an owl.
 A morepork (ruru) to be precise.
 This chilled critter of the forest had no qualms about me using the flash, as daylight was dwindling into dusk.
 I had only ever seen a morepork in the wild once before and that was a whopping 50 years ago or so, when as a kid I would explore the pine forest behind Sunny Grove.

 Wainuiomata Road Lookout Carpark - 2024 - © wainuiomata.netAfterward, I departed, then hopped into the car, and pulled into the car park at the peak of Wainuiomata Road to snap some last minute aerial photos to conclude another enjoyable adventure.
-While it might have been more ordinary on the adventure scale, considering I was traversing familiar terrain from past hikes, with no traces of ancient civilizations or the like, the encounter with the morepork rendered it memorable.
+While it might have been a bit more ordinary on the adventure scale, considering I was traversing familiar terrain from past hikes, with no traces of ancient civilizations or the like, the encounter with the morepork rendered it memorable.
 Naturally, I felt appreciative of the stunning natural surroundings and the physical activity it afforded as well.

 Tags: